Tenant insurance for Ontario renters

 If you accidentally cause damage to the property or if someone is hurt during a visit, liability helps cover this.
 If you get sued, you’re covered for court-awarded damages and legal fees too.

-Good to know: Common questions about Ontario renters insurance
+Frequently asked questions about Ontario renters insurance

 How much is tenant insurance in Ontario?